-Our Board of Directors consists of seven directors, including two independent directors, namely Mr. Yifan Li and Mr. Zheng Zhao.
+Our board of directors consists of seven directors, including two independent directors, namely Mr. Yifan Li and Mr. Zheng Zhao.
 A director is not required to hold any shares in our company to qualify to serve as a director.
 The Corporate Governance Rules of the NYSE generally require that a majority of an issuer's board of directors must consist of independent directors.
 However, the Corporate Governance Rules of the NYSE permit foreign private issuers like us to follow "home country practice" in certain corporate governance matters.
-We rely on this "home country practice" exception and do not have a majority of independent directors serving on our Board of Directors
+We rely on this "home country practice" exception and do not have a majority of independent directors.

 A director who to his knowledge is in any way, whether directly or indirectly, interested in a contract or arrangement or proposed contract or arrangement with our company is required to declare the nature of his or her interest at a meeting of our directors.
-A general notice given to the directors by any director to the effect that (i) he is a member or officer of any specified company or firm and is to be regarded as interested in any contract or transaction which may, after the date of such notice, be made with a specified person who is connected with him, shall be deemed a sufficient declaration of interest for the purposes of voting on a resolution in respect to a contract or transaction in which he/she has an interest.
+A general notice given to the directors by any director to the effect that (i) he is a member or officer of any specified company or firm and is to be regarded as interested in any contract or transaction with that company or firm, or (ii) he is to be regarded as interested in any contract or transaction which may, after the date of such notice, be made with a specified person who is connected with him, shall be deemed a sufficient declaration of interest for the purposes of voting on a resolution in respect to a contract or transaction in which he/she has an interest.
 A director may vote in respect of any contract or proposed contract or arrangement notwithstanding that he may be interested therein and if he does so, his vote shall be counted and he may be counted in the quorum at any meeting of the directors at which any such contract or proposed contract or arrangement is considered, subject to any separate requirement for Audit Committee approval under applicable laws or the rules of the New York Stock Exchange, and unless disqualified by the chairman of the relevant board meeting.
-Our Board of Directors may exercise all of the powers of our company to borrow money, to mortgage or charge its undertaking, property and assets (present and future) and uncalled capital, and to issue debentures, bonds and other securities whenever money is borrowed or as security for any debt, liability or obligation of our company or of any third party.
+Our board of directors may exercise all of the powers of our company to borrow money, to mortgage or charge its undertaking, property and assets (present and future) and uncalled capital, and to issue debentures, bonds and other securities whenever money is borrowed or as security for any debt, liability or obligation of our company or of any third party.
 None of our directors has a service contract with us that provides for benefits upon termination of service as a director.

-Committees of the Roard of Directors
+Committees of the Board of Directors

-We have established an audit committee, a compensation committee and a nominating and corporate governance committee under our Board of Directors.
+We have established an audit committee, a compensation committee and a nominating and corporate governance committee under our board of directors.
 We have adopted a charter for each of the three committees.
 Each committee's members and functions are described below.